RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/si/si-6.2.md

 ## Control Statement

-Implement automated mechanisms to support the management of distributed security and privacy function testing.

-## Control guidance

-The use of automated mechanisms to support the management of distributed function testing helps to ensure the integrity, timeliness, completeness, and efficacy of such testing.
+The information system implements automated mechanisms to support the management of distributed security testing.

-## Control assessment-objective
+## Control Objective

-automated mechanisms are implemented to support the management of distributed security function testing;
-automated mechanisms are implemented to support the management of distributed privacy function testing.
+Determine if the information system implements automated mechanisms to support the management of distributed security testing.